openssl/general-policies/policies/definitions.md

 A public interface is any function, global variable, structure or macro declared in a public header file.
+Refer to the [API compatibility policy] for specific details.

+## Stable release

+A stable release is a patch release from an existing supported minor release branch.

 [alpha release]: https://github.com/openssl/general-policies/blob/master/policies/versioning-policy.md#alpha-release
 [beta release]: https://github.com/openssl/general-policies/blob/master/policies/versioning-policy.md#beta-release